 Malls with Loads of Restaurants with Outdoor Seating

-Not only can guests at the Grove eat at any of the restaurants at the Original Farmers Market (including The Gumbo Pot and Monsieur Marcel Bistro), which all have outdoor seating, many of the restaurants at the Grove have expanded their outdoor dining areas.
-The Cheesecake Factory, Marmalade Cafe, and Maggiano’s Little Italy are all particularly beloved by kids.
+Not only can guests at the Grove eat at any of the restaurants at the Original Farmers Market, which all have outdoor seating, but many restaurants at the Grove also have giant outdoor dining areas.
+The Cheesecake Factory is particularly beloved by kids, and has a front row seat to the happenings at the Grove, including the dancing fountains and the trolley.

 Whatever food you’re in the mood for, you can almost certainly find al fresco at the Americana.
-There’s sushi at Katsuya, dumplings at Din Tai Fung, Mexican at Frida, steak and burgers at Bourbon Steak, or Italian at Trattoria Amici.
-All that and so many dessert options to bring home for later...
+There are dumplings at Din Tai Fung, Mexican at Frida, steak and burgers at Bourbon Steak, or Italian at Trattoria Amici.
+All that, and so many dessert options to bring home for later.

-Whether you want a Wagyu burger and warm cookie at Hank’s, sushi at Blue Ribbon, salad at edo little bites, or pasta at Porta Via, there’s something for everyone at the upscale outdoor eateries in the Palisades.
+Whether you want a Wagyu burger and warm cookie at Hank’s, sushi at Blue Ribbon, salad at Edo Bites, or pasta at Porta Via, there’s something for everyone at the upscale outdoor eateries in the Palisades.
 Just don’t forget to leave room for dessert at Sweet Laurel’s Bakery, which makes one of our favorite birthday cakes in town.

-Hold onto your hat (or tummy?) because there’s a lot to choose from at this giant outdoor mall, where you can also get tech support at the Genius Bar at the Apple Store, peruse an actual Amazon store, and bring home goodies to eat all week long from Eataly.
+Hold onto your hat (or tummy?) because there’s a lot to choose from at this giant outdoor mall, where you can also get tech support at the Genius Bar at the Apple Store, visit the best VR game in town, and bring home goodies to eat all week long from Eataly.
 But while you’re here, you can dine outdoors at the Crack Shack, Shake Shack, and a whole bunch of places not named shack.